aradzu10/WebAssDecoders/README.md

 ## Project's Goals

-We would like to enable websites to hide their Javasctipt code. \
+We would like to enable websites to hide their Javasctipt code, and we are doing so by sending Decoders. \
-We send decoder which create the hidden code at run-time.
+Decoder is a method to hide code by creating it at run-time.

 ## Phases